 Perhaps the best part of visiting Time Out's food hall is that it offers something for everyone in the family.
 From Mr. Taka Ramen and Chote Miya's Indian food to more kid-friendly options, like Jacob's Pickles, Pat LaFrieda (hi, tater tots!), and Fornino's pizza.
 Everyone in the family leaves full and happy.
 Grab your food and head to its outdoor seating area, with its beautiful views of the Manhattan Bridge.

 76 Bay Street

-One word: pizza!
-OK, two more words: craft beer!
-This joint boasts an outdoor patio with waterfront views that feel so close to Manhattan you can practically touch it.
-Delight multiple senses as you and your kids chow down on thin-crust pizza, and wash it down with a frothy beer or root beer (there are plenty of other non-alcoholic beverage options too).
-The menu also includes authentic Italian dishes and sandwiches, as well as kid-friendly dining options including spaghetti, mac and cheese, chicken fingers, mozzarella sticks, sweet potato fries, and more.
+Two words: pizza and craft beer!
+This joint has an outdoor patio with waterfront views that feel so close to Manhattan you can practically touch it.
+Wash down delicious thin-crust pizza with cold frothy beer or root beer (there are plenty of other non-alcoholic beverage options, too).
+The menu also includes authentic Italian dishes and sandwiches, as well as kid-friendly spaghetti, mac and cheese, chicken fingers, mozzarella sticks, sweet potato fries, and more.